-Identity theft occurs when someone uses your personal identifying information and impersonates you to commit fraud.
+Identity theft occurs when someone uses your personal information and impersonates you to commit fraud.

 Your personal identifying information can be your full name, home address, email address, online login details, passwords, social security number, driving licence, passport or bank details.
 When the criminals behind identity theft get access to this information, they can use it to commit identity theft.